amiryasaei/Range-List/README.md

 # Note:

 In the problem description above, I do not see any example for the set method; therefore, I assume that this function will only overwrite the intensity for the specified segment.

+# How to run the code

+I implemented some test cases, you can monitor the performance of the code by running the test files using: npm run test